 The main aim of the Meeting process is to ensure that the employee is provided with support, assistance or reasonable adjustments where this is needed and to improve attendance.

-8.2.1 Disability, Long-term Health Condition, Pregnancy or Menopausal Related Absence an employee's disability, as defined by the Equality Act 2010 (which from time to time may be expanded);
+8.2.1.
+Disability, Long-term Health Condition, Pregnancy or Menopausal Related Absence

 The College may make reasonable adjustments such as accepting a higher rate of absence Meeting in cases were absences are related to: